XuanLu11/SlowFast-SCI/README.md

 # SlowFast-SCI
-codes of SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging
+Codes of SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging.
+Source codes will be made available here when the paper is accepted.